TadLeonard/crash-kiss/README.md

 1. Find the foreground of the image (i.e. pixels that are not like the background)
 2. For each row of the foreground, move the left and right hand side towards each other until they touch
 3. Continue "crushing" background space out of the row until some maximum depth has been achieved
-4. Save the processed image to the disk

 Goals, challenges
 -----------------